The Front-Line Manager's Guide to Creating an Onboarding Process That Actually Works

 Pre-boarding: The Often Overlooked Game-Changer

-• Coordinate with IT to set up accounts and equipment
+• Coordinate with IT for accounts and equipment

 • Create a schedule for their first week